MicrosoftDocs/cpp-docs.it-it/docs/c-runtime-library/reference/tan-tanf-tanl-tanh-tanhf-tanhl.md

  Angolo in radianti.

 ## <a name="return-value"></a>Valore restituito
  Le funzioni `tan` restituiscono la tangente di `x`.
-Se `x` è maggiore o uguale a 263 o inferiore o uguale a -263, si verifica una perdita di significato nel risultato.
+If `x` is greater than or equal to 263, or less than or equal to -263, a loss of significance in the result occurs.

  Le funzioni `tanh` restituiscono la tangente iperbolica di `x`.
 Non vi è restituzione di errori.